Central Park Mall in fall in NYC.

 If you’re running late, venture further down the route on 6th Avenue, as the parade reaches here around 9:30 am.

-On this boozy NYC tour, you’ll explore some of the best breweries in Long Island City, Queens.
+In Queens, the adjacent neighborhoods of Long Island City and Astoria are home to some of NYC’s best breweries.
 Each space is unique and introduces you to the seasonal flavors of fall through beer.

 While SingleCut Brewery is probably the most famous, other local breweries not to miss include: